informatics-lab/covid19-dataset-documentation/README_data_air_quality.md

 ## Model overview

 The Met Office uses a configuration of the Unified Model (UM) to produce air quality forecasts, known as AQUM - Air Quality in the Unified Model.
 It is a limited area configuration, covering the UK and some of nearby European countries, on a 0.11 degree (~12km) grid.
-It uses the UKCA with the Regional Air Quality (RAQ) chemistry mechanism, and the CLASSIC aerosol scheme.
+It uses UKCA with the Regional Air Quality (RAQ) chemistry mechanism, and the CLASSIC aerosol scheme.

 The model is initialised at 18Z daily, to produce a 126-hour forecast: midnight-to-midnight on the next 5 days.
 Initial meteorological conditions are taken from the T+6 dump of the 12Z global model run, and initial chemistry and aerosol conditions are taken from T+24 of the previous AQUM run.
 Lateral boundary conditions are taken from the Copernicus Atmosphere Monitoring Service (CAMS) C-IFS model at ECMWF.
 It also makes use of GFAS emissions from ECMWF.